Torres (musician)

 Mackenzie Ruth Scott (born January 23, 1991), known professionally as Torres, is an American indie rock singer-songwriter.

 Early life and education

-Mackenzie Ruth Scott was born on January 23, 1991 in Orlando, Florida, and adopted at birth by their birth mother's bible study teacher.
+Mackenzie Ruth Scott was born on January 23, 1991, and adopted at birth by their birth mother's bible study teacher.
 They were raised in Macon, Georgia.

 Brought up in a Christian home, Scott was the youngest of three, having a brother and a sister.
 At an early age, they learned how to play the flute and piano and sang in the children's choir at their Baptist church.
 Through The Phantom of the Opera, Scott soon became interested in musical theatre.
 They started singing in their school's productions.
 Scott began to perform in musicals, learned to play guitar, and started playing and singing hymns and at a nursing home.

 Scott attended Belmont University in Nashville, Tennessee.
 They graduated in 2009 with a degree in songwriting, and also gained a minor in English literature.